encode/django-rest-framework/docs/api-guide/routers.md

 The arguments to the `Route` named tuple are:

-* `url`: The URL to be routed.
-There are format arguments available, defined in `SimpleRouter.get_urls`:
+**url**: A string representing the URL to be routed.
+May include the following format strings:

-    * `prefix` - The URL prefix to use for this set of routes.
+* `{prefix}` - The URL prefix to use for this set of routes.
-    * `lookup` - The lookup field used to match against a single instance.
+* `{lookup}` - The lookup field used to match against a single instance.
-    * `trailing_slash` - the value of `.trailing_slash`.
+* `{trailing_slash}` - Either a '/' or an empty string, depending on the `trailing_slash` argument.

-* `mapping`: Mapping of HTTP method names to the object's methods
+**mapping**: A mapping of HTTP method names to the view methods

-* `name`: The name of the URL as used in `reverse` calls.
-There are format arguments available, defined in `SimpleRouter.get_urls`:
+**name**: The name of the URL as used in `reverse` calls.
+May include the following format string:

-    * `basename` - The base to use for the URL names that are created.
+* `{basename}` - The base to use for the URL names that are created.

-* `initkwargs`: Any additional arguments to the view.
-    * `suffix` - reserved for identifying the viewset type, used when generating the breadcrumb links, e.g. `AccountViewSet` becomes `Account List` when `suffix='List'`.
+**initkwargs**: A dictionary of any additional arguments that should be passed when instantiating the view.
+Note that the `suffix` argument is reserved for identifying the viewset type, used when generating the view name and breadcrumb links.

 ## Example